 I’m a writer for TV, radio and theatre.
 I direct and produce… teach a bit – and will dramaturg for cash.
 I’ve even made the odd short film.
 If you listen to BBC Radio drama at all then you are bound to have heard some of my plays (and if you haven’t then there are some links to sites where you can download them via my Radio Page).
-If you’re a regular viewer of Holby City, Casualty or Emmerdale, you have seen my work.
+If you’ve been a regular viewer of Holby City, Casualty or Emmerdale, you have seen my work.
 I started out in theatre as an actor, musician and director – working at Nottingham Playhouse, The Young Vic, West Yorkshire Playhouse and dozens of other companies – and then fell out of love with it for nearly twenty years.
 Recently, I found my theatre mojo again – it was down the back of the sofa – so these days I’m mixing it up a bit, working in all my disciplines across all three media (or is it mediums??), across all the different genres, and trying to find a few more before I keel over.
 I like to rant a bit about politics, and dissect the shows and movies and programmes I see, which helps when I do odd bits of reviewing for the radio and such like.
 Of late I’ve become a regular contributor to the excellent genre website Sci-Fi Bulletin.
 Well worth checking out.
 You can find my latest film review, for the challenging, visceral and brilliant Infinity Pool, here, a considered analysis of Apple+’s patchy but interesting attempt to tackle the global climate crisis in Extrapolations, along with an in depth reflection on the boundaries of horror when dealing with real-life events.
 I also try to review sci-fi, horror, fantasy theatre when I can as well, most recently catching up with the National Theatre’s brilliant tour of The Ocean at the End of the Lane.